Tax reporting for Flexible Cash Funds

 Understanding your Flexible Cash Funds (FCF) statements

 When you withdraw from FCF, RSEUAB sells your shares in the corresponding money market fund on your behalf.
-This shows up in your statement as 'Total value sold'.
-The value of your purchased shares didn't change in 2024, so 'Total value sold' matches the original purchase price of your shares.
+This appears on your statement as 'Total value sold'.
+The value of your purchased shares didn't change in 2025, so 'Total value sold' matches the original purchase price of your shares

-'Total earned interest' reflects the returns you’ve made from holding money market fund shares.
-'Total fees' represents the cost of this investment service, and is deducted daily from your gross interest.
+'Total earned returns' reflects the returns you’ve made from holding money market fund shares.
+'Total fees' represents the cost of this investment service, and is deducted daily from your gross returns.
 To find more details on your investments in-app:

 - Go to 'Home' on the bottom menu